isoAdvector/isoAdvector/README.md

 - `interFlow/`
     - Contains test cases using interFlow coupling IsoAdvector with the PIMPLE algorithm for the pressure-velocity coupling.
+- `isoCutTester/`
+    - Case for testing the isoCutFace and isoCutCell classes.

 #Classes

 ## IsoAdvection